-Greek Salad: Healthy, Nutritious and Easy to Make
+Traditional Greek Salad: Healthy, Nutritious and Easy to Make

 A Gastronomic Tribute to Homer’s Mythical Heroes and Feta Cheese

-It is impossible to visit any part of Greece without eating at least one Greek Salad.
+It is impossible to visit any part of Greece without eating at least one traditional Greek Salad.
 I’ve had my fill almost everywhere, but I liked it better in Santorini.
 Not because the recipe was any different, but because the company was excellent!

-I was spending one afternoon idling around the streets of Santorini with then my boyfriend Hotass (not his real name, just a nickname he acquired on a funny occurrence!)
+I was spending one afternoon idling around the streets of Santorini with my then my boyfriend Hotass (not his real name, just a nickname he acquired on a funny occurrence!)

 While mulling over the possibility that the said eruption might have sent the famous Atlantis to the bottom of the sea, Hotass admitted that he had no idea about Greek foods, so it was down to me to order what I thought was worth experiencing for the first time.
-A virgin to moussaka and tzatziki, my American born and bred boyfriend liked his fingers after each course and proclaimed the Greek cuisine divine!
+A virgin to moussaka and tzatziki, my American born and bred boyfriend licked his fingers after each course and proclaimed the Greek cuisine divine!

 For me, it turned countless times in a whole meal, especially in the summer months when I go for anything light, healthy and easy to make.

-Before you start preparing your Greek salad, here are a few things that could help understand why the Mediterranean diet is regarded as one of the healthiest ones.
+Before you start preparing your Greek salad, here are a few things that could help you understand why the Mediterranean diet is regarded as one of the healthiest ones.

 Feta cheese facts: